GRETSI-2025/GRETSI25_Label-Argent_Auto-encodeurs-atomiques-parcimonie-max-et-application-aux-problemes-inverses/README.md

 If you want to compute the average PSNR of the recovery of a whole testset uncomment the last line of inverse_problem.py (and rerun).

+## Expected execution time
+- trainer.py: as it trains an atomic autoencoder, it depends on the dataset size, the computing ressources, the number of epochs.
+For example, on MNIST of a size 30k, using A100 GPUs, and for a training of 3000 epochs, It needed ~6 hours.
+- decomposition.py: does not need more than a minute.
+- Inverse_problem.py: depends on the hyperparameters (size of the considered dataset, number of iterations of the dataset).
+For my experiments, I needed 15min to compute the average PSNRs of the recovered images for 600 images with 150 iterations of PGD algorithm.
+This visual results are outputed instantly.

+However, note that to reproduce the figures, one does not need more than a minute for all the command lines.